-Battery Powered Ferry “IJveer 60” nominated for ship of the year award
+Battery Powered Ferry “IJveer 60” nominated for the ship of the year award

 The jury of the Maritime Award: “Ship of the Year 2017” has nominated the battery powered IJveer 60 Hybrid Ferry for the Dutch most prestigious maritime innovation award.
 The award will be hand over this year for the 20th time during the Maritime Awards Gala upcoming 6 November.